-You can use the Files panel to view files and folders, check whether they are associated with a Dreamweaver site or not, and perform standard file maintenance operations, such as opening and moving files.
+You can use the FTP view to view files and folders, check whether they are associated with a Dreamweaver site or not, and perform standard file maintenance operations, such as opening and moving files.
+The Files panel also helps you manage and transfer files to and from a remote server.

-After you set up a site in Dreamweaver, use the Files panel to:
+After you set up a site in Dreamweaver, you can use the Files panel in the following ways:

 - Access sites, a server, and local drives